How are business energy and domestic energy supplies different?

 Generally speaking, domestic energy contracts are 'rolling' contracts that don't have definitive end dates.
 This is the reason why customers can switch to other energy suppliers regularly to secure better prices for themselves.
 Fixed price/fixed term tariffs do exist for domestic customers, but usually a small cancellation fee will allow them to move away.

-In contrast, business energy contracts are almost always fixed for a period of 1, 2 or 3 years, or more rarely, 4 to 5 years, with no option of early cancellation.
-This is why businesses are not immediately affected by gas and electricity price increases, because they are locked in to a fixed-term, fixed-price contract.
+In contrast, business energy contracts are almost always fixed for a period of 1, 2 or 3 years, or more rarely, 4 to 5 years, with no option of early cancellation whwich is why it's imporatnt to run a thorough business gas and electricity price comparison.
+This is also why businesses are not immediately affected by gas and electricity price increases, because they are locked in to a fixed-term, fixed-price contract.
 The wholesale price of energy therefore only becomes significant when your contract comes to and end and needs to be renewed.

 Rolling monthly contracts do exist, but the prices charged on these contracts are often significantly higher and we usually recommend they are avoided.
 However, some larger companies with annual bills of approximately £100,000 or more use 'flexible energy purchasing' to buy their gas and electricity, which means they purchase energy directly from the wholesale market.